Sidney Cooke: Disappearance of Martin Allen

 On 5 November 1979, 15-year-old Martin Allen travelled home from school on the London Underground.
 His intention was to go to see his older brother, Bob, who lived near Holloway Road, but he needed to go home first in order to collect some money.
 At around 3:50 pm, he said goodbye to some school friends at King's Cross station and set off in the direction of the Piccadilly line platform to travel home.
 This was the last confirmed sighting of Allen.

 After a televised appeal five weeks after Allen's disappearance, a male witness came forward to report seeing a man accompanying a boy acting suspiciously at Gloucester Road station at 4:15 pm, about half an hour after Martin vanished.
 The witness reported that the man was standing with his arm around the shoulder of the boy, who resembled Allen.
 The boy appeared distressed and both parties appeared to be nervous as they got onto a train.
 The witness saw the man prod the boy in the back, and overheard him telling the boy not to try to run when the pair left the train at Earl's Court station.
 The witness described the man as six feet tall, in his thirties, well built, with very blonde hair and a moustache, and wearing a denim jacket and trousers.

 In 2012, police initiated a number of new investigations into child abuse allegations dating back over the previous thirty years.
 This included a re-investigation of claims of systemic child abuse by an alleged pedophile ring at Elm Guest House during the 1970s and 1980s.
-The location of Elm Guest House, along with the alleged activities of the individuals involved there, have led to media speculation that Allen was abused and murdered by paedophiles operating there.
+The location of Elm Guest House, along with the alleged activities of the individuals involved there, have led to media speculation that Allen was abused and murdered by child sexual abusers operating there.
 In May 2016, Operation Malswick superseded Operation Midland and was formed specifically to re-investigate Allen's case.
 Police questioned Cooke.